daohu527/cyber_record/README.md

 pip3 install cyber_record -U
 ```

-> Since the high-level protobuf version needs to regenerate the proto_pb file, we limit the version to 3.19.4
+> Since the high-level protobuf version needs to regenerate the proto_pb file, we limit protobuf version to 3.19.4

-#### demo record
+#### Demo record
 You can download a apollo demo record from [demo_sensor_data_for_vision](https://apollo-system.cdn.bcebos.com/dataset/6.0_edu/demo_sensor_data_for_vision.tar.xz)

 ## Command line mode